The Stages of Publishing: After the Book DealJun 05, 2022

 The good news if you’re being traditionally published is you have a whole team of professionals working on getting your book to the readers who will love it.

-Your sales, publicity, marketing and rights teams will be working behind the scenes throughout all the stages of publishing.
+Your sales, publicity, marketing and rights teams will be working behind the scenes throughout all the stages of publishing, and well after the release date.
 It’s only a few months prior to publication that you’ll start to get involved…

 Publicity and marketing

-- Publicity is free promotion: interviews, reviews or articles published through media outlets.
-Your publicist will collaborate with you on pitch ideas, and on your availability for suitable events.
+This refers to free promotion: interviews, reviews or articles published through media outlets.
+A lot of the project management here will be down to your publicist, who will collaborate with you on pitch ideas, and on your availability for suitable events.

 You’ll hear a lot of talk about ‘audiences’.
-This just refers to the kind of person who’s likely to be really excited to buy your book.
+This just refers to the target readership: the kind of person who’s likely to be really excited to buy your book.

 If you’re writing weighty non-fiction, it’s probably not important for you to make TikToks.
-If you’re writing a young adult romance novel, you’re unlikely to gain much from a review in the LRB.
+If you’re writing a young adult romance novel, you’re unlikely to gain much from book reviewers publishing in the LRB.
 It would be a waste of everyone’s time, money and energy to try to promote the book to the wrong media.

 If a book is going to be any kind of ‘bestseller’ it’s likely to happen in its first few weeks of publication.
 Typically any publicity and marketing will therefore cluster around publication week/month.
 That gives the book the best chance of cut-through in the oversaturated market.